Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Rollover lets you configure when to roll over to a new index based on one or more of the following criteria:

-Rollover index management strategy is more complex than using the default daily indices and it requires an initialisation job to prepare the storage and two cron jobs to manage indices.
+Rollover index management strategy is more complex than using the default daily indices and it requires an initialization job to prepare the storage and two cron jobs to manage indices.

 Initialize